shuvom-s/shuvom-s.github.io/_posts/2025-02-11-measuring-entropy.md

 $$H(X) = -\sum_{x \in A} p(x) \log_2 p(x)$$

 Intuitively, entropy measures the amount of uncertainty present in a random variable $X$.
 The highest entropy distribution over $X$ would be the uniform distribution, and the lowest entropy would be a point mass (with 0 entropy, since $\log(1) = 0$).
+Distributions that are very sharply centered, for instance, will have a $\log_2$ term closer to 0 near their center of mass.

 So if we want to measure the entropy of language, we’ll need to define two things: $A$, an alphabet we’ll measure over, and $p(x)$, a distribution over that alphabet. $A$ is fairly easy to define: the two natural approaches would be to let $A$ be characters (a, b, c, etc.) or words/tokens (the, ball, at, etc.).
 Let’s take $A$ to be words/tokens (like LLMs) for this post.
 The hard part is in estimating $p(x)$.
 We’ll call our estimate $q(x)$.